Assessment Mini Grant Program

 For information on the projects funded by previous Assessment Mini Grants, please click here.

-To support these efforts, the Office of the Provost will once again offer grants for programs to get started with program assessment, to refine their existing assessment practices, to pursue new approaches, or to assist in implementing action plans based on the results of outcomes assessment.
+To support these efforts, the Office of the Provost will once again offer grants for programs to support program assessment, to refine their existing assessment practices, to pursue new approaches, or to assist in implementing action plans based on the results of outcomes assessment.
 These mini grants are intended to help faculty and staff engage in sound program assessment practices that will lead to useful results and to support informed decision-making.

 Assessment Practice and Innovation Grants